Elizabeth Power: Career

 Power's most notable television role has been her portrayal of Christine Hewitt in the BBC soap opera EastEnders.
-Power was offered the role by one of the programme's producers, Leonard Lewis, for whom she'd worked with previously on Juliet Bravo and Softly, Softly.
-She has commented "I got a call out of the blue asking if I could go up to the BBC at Elstree to meet him.
+Power was offered the role by one of the programme's producers, Leonard Lewis, with whom she had worked previously on Juliet Bravo and Softly, Softly.
+She has commented: "I got a call out of the blue asking if I could go up to the BBC at Elstree to meet him.
 Mrs Hewitt was going to be in five episodes and I thought, 'wonderful'."
-Mrs Hewitt made her first appearance on-screen in February 1992, as a lonely divorcee who employed the long running character, Arthur Fowler (Bill Treacher), to tend to her garden—used as a plot device to rebuild Arthur's relationship with his son Mark Fowler (Todd Carty), while they worked together on Christine's garden.
+Mrs Hewitt made her first appearance on-screen in February 1992, as a lonely divorcee who employed the long running character Arthur Fowler (Bill Treacher) to tend to her garden – used as a plot device to rebuild Arthur's relationship with his son Mark Fowler (Todd Carty), while they worked together on Christine's garden.
 Power filmed her scenes for the five episodes and thought that would be the end of it; however, she was subsequently contacted by Leonard Lewis and asked to reprise the role.
-Power commented "It was all I could do to stop myself screeching down the phone.
+Power commented: "It was all I could do to stop myself screeching down the phone.
 They didn't tell me which direction the story was going to take.
 I got on so well with [Bill Treacher] from the word go.
 We really liked each other."
 Mrs Hewitt was reintroduced in a storyline that saw her become Arthur Fowler's mistress, but when the affair ended Power left the series, making her final appearance on-screen in October 1993.

 Power has subsequently appeared in the horror film Tale of the Mummy (1998), a role that reunited her with actor Bill Treacher on-screen as husband and wife.
 Power and Treacher were offered the parts by director Russell Mulcahy, who was an "avid fan" of them in EastEnders.
-Power has commented "[Russell Mulcahy] was in Hollywood but used to get friends to video the Arthur and Mrs Hewitt scenes.
+Power has commented: "[Russell Mulcahy] was in Hollywood but used to get friends to video the Arthur and Mrs Hewitt scenes.
 So he thought it would be a good idea to get us together again.
 He thought it would be a great joke.
 We played a caretaker and his wife."
 Power has also appeared twice in the BBC medical soap Doctors (2001; 2004), but she has been most active in theatre rather than television post EastEnders.
 She appeared in Alan Bennett's Habeas Corpus at Farnham in 1993, and in 2001 she starred in Richard Harris' award-winning comedy Stepping Out, as a stern piano teacher, Mrs Fraser.
 She lent her skills to the International Festival of Musical Theatre in Cardiff in 2002, and starred in Trevor Baxter's adaptation of The Picture of Dorian Gray, which toured the UK in 2003.

 Personal life

 Power lives in Surrey and is a mother of two.
-She married the British television personality, Michael Aspel, in 1977.
+She married the British television personality Michael Aspel in 1977.
 Their marriage ended in 1994.
 She is a skilled dancer and piano player, and has used both skills on stage in various productions including Stepping Out.